stefanv/davidc-scipy-2013/proposal.rst

 add a new ufunc and a new data type.

-During the tutorial, we will also have a look at various tools (unix-oriented) that can help tracking bugs or follow a particular numpy expresion from its python representation to its low-level implementation.
+During the tutorial, we will also have a look at various tools (unix-oriented) that can help tracking bugs or follow a particular numpy expression from its python representation to its low-level implementation.

 While a working knowledge of C and Python is required, we do not assume a